Oversight Board Publishes Policy Advisory Opinion on the Removal of COVID-19 Misinformation

 Increase fairness, clarity and consistency around the removal of COVID-19 misinformation.
 To meet its human rights responsibilities, Meta must also make sure its rules are clear to users.
 To this end, the company should explain how each category of the COVID-19 claims it removes directly contributes to the risk of imminent physical harm.
 It should also explain the basis of its assessment that a claim is false and create a record of any changes made to the list of claims it removes.
 To support the consistent application of its rules across languages and regions, the company should translate its internal guidance for content moderators into the languages in which it operates.
 Meta should also protect users’ right to a remedy by expanding users’ ability to appeal fact-checker labels, and by ensuring such appeals are not reviewed by the fact-checker who made the initial decision.

-To read the Board's full policy advisory opinion, as well as Meta's request to the Board and public comments submitted for this opinion, please click the attachments below.
+To read the Board's full policy advisory opinion, as well as Meta's request to the Board and public comments submitted for this opinion, please click here.